What is art therapy?

 How Sam's Fans helps

-Sam’s Fans’ goal is to share what Art Therapy is and does so that we can to bring more joy and comfort to those who need it as well as help the special people who provide these services.
-Not only was Sam a direct recipient of art and music therapy but it impacted each of us along the way.
-We can not think of a more appropriate way to honor her life than by sharing what she loved with the world!
+Sam’s Fans’ goal is to share what this type of therapy is and does so that we can to bring more joy and comfort to those who need it as well as help the special people who provide these services.
+We can not think of a more appropriate way to honor Sam's life than by sharing what she loved with the world!

 You are invited to join with the American Art Therapy Association!
 Membership in the Association is a signal that you are an active participant in the field of art therapy, dedicated to the growth of the field and to increasing your knowledge in this specialized therapeutic practice.
 The American Art Therapy Association is an outstanding networking opportunity to increase your knowledge and career potential.